The 4 Bottlenecks Appearing in Every $75K–$95K Business (And the Diagnostic That Identifies Which One Is Yours)

 The 75K–95K Revenue Pattern And Why Growth Stalls Here

-You’re sitting in the $75K–$95K band where growth feels busy, not bigger.
+You’re in the $75K–$95K range where growth feels hectic but not meaningfully larger.

-The difference: the winners named their bottleneck inside 3 weeks and used stage‑fit fixes; the stuck ones tried $50K solutions on $85K constraints.
+The difference is that the operators who broke through identified their bottleneck within 3 weeks and applied stage-fit fixes, while the ones who stayed stuck kept using $50K solutions on $85K problems.

-You’re not missing hustle—you’re missing the right diagnosis for this exact revenue band.
+You’re not missing hustle.
+You’re missing the right diagnosis for this specific revenue band.

-• Each one looks like a different problem on the surface and requires a different fix.
+Each bottleneck masquerades as a different problem on the surface and needs its own specific fix.

 Four bottlenecks account for 89% of revenue stalls between $75K–$95K: